-- 41.2.1 No person shall cause, permit, or allow the conduct of off-road vehicle racing or motocross racing within the designated boundaries of the Non-Attainment Area as defined in Section 1 of these Regulations unless adequate dust control measures are provided and approved in advance by the CONTROL OFFICER. - 41.2.2 Motocross racing will only be permitted at permanent motocross race courses within the Non-Attainment Area. - 41.2.3 Permanent motocross race courses, within the Non-Attainment Area as defined in Section 1 of these Regulations, shall be registered with and permitted by the CONTROL OFFICER in accordance with Subsections 15.1 and 15.6.
+- 41.2.1 No person shall cause, permit, or allow the conduct of off-road vehicle racing or motocross racing within the designated boundaries of a PM10 nonattainment area or an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a unless adequate dust control measures are provided and approved in advance by the CONTROL OFFICER. - 41.2.2 Motocross racing will only be permitted at permanent motocross race courses within a $PM{10}$ nonattainment area or an area subject to a $PM{10}$ maintenance plan defined under 42 U.S. Code § 7505a. - 41.2.3 Permanent motocross race courses, within a PM10 nonattainment area or an area subject to a PM10 maintenance plan defined under 42 U.S. Code § 7505a, shall be registered with and permitted by the CONTROL OFFICER in accordance with Subsections 15.1 and 15.6.